JE-CM/Organized-Storage/documents/user_stories.md

 - As a UI/UX designer of this project
 - I want to create a UI/UX design for this project.
 I will need a source of specifications for the services the project is supposed to provide.
 - For creating a clear plan for the UI implementation team

+# User Story #11

+## Create a skeleton for the backend

+- As a developer
+- I want a basic piece of python code that I can extend with all other functionality
+- For making it easy to start working on the backend

+ASSIGNEE: matthew-silva